shaunluttin/project-management-approaches/rapid-development-lifecycle-planning.md

 3. **Post-Modern**
 4. **New Dynamism**

 People learning chess tend to go through those same stages.
+People learning software do too.

+Lifecycles are to software how strategy is to chess.

+![image](https://user-images.githubusercontent.com/2066637/189397773-305e104c-b450-4a9e-9ea4-1aa288bd1b12.png)

 Carlsen has reached New Dynamism.

-![image](https://user-images.githubusercontent.com/2066637/189397773-305e104c-b450-4a9e-9ea4-1aa288bd1b12.png)

 # The Lifecycle Model Menu